NHSDigital/communications-manager-api/README.md

 #### Running with poetry

 Tests can be ran via poetry command.
-You can use poetry to specify a specific directory or test to run without having to run the full test suite.

 To run a poetry test run the following command in the root folder

 ```
 PYTHONPATH=./tests poetry run pytest -v -m <TAG> <path to file> --api-name=communications-manager --proxy-name=$PROXY_NAME --apigee-access-token=$APIGEE_ACCESS_TOKEN  --color=yes --junitxml=test-report.xml -k <test name>
 ```

+You can use poetry to specify a specific directory or test to run without having to run the full test suite.
+Below is a table that lists the poetry test command arguments and how they are used to run a test

 |Argument|Description|
 |--------|-----------|
 |`PYTHONPATH=./tests`|Sets the root directory of the tests|